JuliaGeodynamics/JustPIC.jl/docs/src/CellArrays.md

  20.0
 ```

-It is however usefull to read and mutate the data of the `CellArray` object directly, without going through the `StaticArray` object.
+It is however useful to read and mutate the data of the `CellArray` object directly, without going through the `StaticArray` object.
 For this porpuse, `JustPIC` provides the macro `@cell` that allows to directly access and mutate the individual elements of the cell.

 For example, to read an individual of the `CA`: